 Sales Operations Tools

-To make this easier, sales operations leaders will often utilize a tech stack that includes some or all of the following tools:
+To make this easier, sales operations leaders will often utilise a tech stack that includes some or all of the following tools:

 - Sales enablement platforms